 “The I&O team's responsibilities need to be defined by the data centers and services that the enterprise needs, and not the other way around,” says Cappuccio.
 “These services can be traditional on-premises, hosted, co-located or cloud-based - becoming hybrid is the future of the enterprise data center.”
 “Services and hardware may soon come from various sources, but the core requirements - managing, governing, integrating, driving efficiencies, ensuring effective and adequately secured deployments, protecting the enterprise while appropriately enabling the enterprise to fail faster, experimenting - will be a critical core competency,” says Bittman.

 Gartner’s Tom Bittman explaining the impact of the enterprise-defined data center.

 When defining a data center strategy, it's not about the software, the hardware, the network, the architecture, the vendor or the building; it's about the services you need to deliver to help your business succeed.

 The EDDC is a logical construct of many parts and services.
-“You may own some of them, and not others, but they’re all linked by a common goal – the delivery of services to customers,” said Mr. Cappuccio.
+“You may own some of them, and not others, but they're all linked by a common goal - the delivery of services to customers,” says Cappuccio.
 “To deliver the EDDC, the I&O organization needs to expand its skills and toolsets to become a better intermediary in a multi-provider ecosystem.
-Being good at managing just your data center simply isn’t good enough.
+Being good at managing just your data center simply isn't good enough.
 Understanding the cascade effects, as parts and services change in the EDDC, and how they affect service delivery will become critical skills.”